pseudotensor/open-strawberry/CONTRIBUTING.md

 ## Reporting Bugs

-1. Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/pseudotensor/OpenStrawberry/issues).
+1. Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/pseudotensor/open-strawberry/issues).
-2. If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/pseudotensor/OpenStrawberry/issues/new).
+2. If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/pseudotensor/open-strawberry/issues/new).
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 ## Suggesting Enhancements

 1. Open a new issue with a clear title and detailed description.
 2. Provide any relevant examples or mock-ups that could help explain your suggestion.
-3. Explain why this enhancement would be useful to most OpenStrawberry users.
+3. Explain why this enhancement would be useful to most open-strawberry users.

 ## Pull Request Process